LagoVista/docs/guides/deviceconfig/description.md

 **What is a Device Configuration**

-A device type is way to group devices together and define the attributes that are common between them
+A device configuration is way to assign routes and properties to groups of devices.

 **What are Device Configurations used for**

-A device type is used provision new devices.
+A device configuration is used to define routes and properties for a set of devices.
 It is one of the pieces of information that is required to add an IoT device instance to your solution instance.

 **Device Configuration (Tutorial)**